nathanemyers-dev/ai-computational-memory/white-paper/supervised-continuity-test-suite.md

 • prevents advisory-state formation
 • provides predictable, enterprise‑grade behavior

-This suite is required for regulated deployment of computational memory.
+This suite is required for governed deployment of computational memory.

 ## Cross‑Links